 Bettina Wassener spent 20 years working as a business and economics correspondent, for the Financial Times and the New York Times/International Herald Tribune among others.
 Based in Hong Kong since 2008, she now works in corporate PR.

 Poon Siu-to is a veteran journalist.
 He is a public affairs host of Commercial Radio.
-He worked as a reporter for Apple Daily.

 Eric Poon is a veteran producer who has made more than 100 documentaries for Radio Television Hong Kong since 1993.
 Mr. Poon is an associate professor of practice at the School of Journalism & Communication, Chinese University of Hong Kong.